Fennec (TV series)

-Fennec is a French animated cartoon series, about a Fennec fox of the same name who solves little mysteries in the peaceful town of Chewington.
+Fennec is a French animated television series, about a Fennec fox of the same name who solves little mysteries in the peaceful town of Chewington.
 The series was based on the book collection "Pickpocket" written by Alexis Lecaye and published by Gallimard.

 The series aired in France on France 3, IDF1 and Playhouse Disney, in Belgium on Ketnet and K-T.V., in the Netherlands on Yorkiddin and K-T.V., in Spain on Fox Kids, in Brazil on SBT and in Scandinavia on K-T.V.